U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Founded in 1883, Stetson University is a private, selective, comprehensive university comprised of a rich array of liberal arts and professional academic programs that integrate learning with personal and social responsibility.
 The University is located in Central Florida with two campuses and two satellite centers across the state.
 Its main campus in Deland includes the College of Arts & Sciences, the School of Business Administration, and the School of Music.
-The Stetson University College of Law and Law Center are located in the greater St. Petersburg area, and the University's Celebration campus near Orlando.
+The Stetson University College of Law and Law Center are located in the Tampa Bay area, and the University's Celebration campus is located near Orlando.
 Graduate programs include Business, Teacher Education, Counselor Education, and English--and the College of Law offers the J.D. and Master of Law degrees as well as a joint J.D./MBA degree.
 In all these programs, Stetson is committed to academic excellence, liberal learning, and the integration of values in the teaching-learning process.
 Stetson, Florida's first Phi Beta Kappa institution at a private university has programs that extend well beyond the physical boundaries of its four campuses into the community locally, nationally, and globally.
 For five consecutive years, the university has been named to the President's Higher Education Community Service Honor Role by the Corporation for National and Community Service.
 The university is affiliated with the Bonner Scholars program, which provides scholarships to approximately 60 undergraduate students who actively and consistently engage in community service.
 Using principles of green design for their construction, four of Stetson's buildings have received the Leadership in Energy and Environmental Design (LEED) Gold Certification.
 Integral to Stetson's mission is the value of an inclusive community, a place where all paths can be explored.
 The Values Council, in conjunction with a variety of campus organizations has worked to foster social change by acknowledging and respecting differences that result from racial/ethnic background, gender, sexual orientation, religious heritage, or other factors, and celebrating their points of intersection.
 Through Stetson Undergraduate Research Experience (SURE) grants, students complete a summer research project in the field of their choice while receiving a stipend.
 All students in the College of Arts and Sciences are required to complete a research project prior to graduation.
 Students in the Roland George Investments Program assume full responsibility for active management of a portfolio valued at approximately $3 million.
 Stetson's Family Business Center offers the nation's first major devoted to family enterprises.
 Stetson offers an ever-expanding variety of international programs, including study abroad in Argentina, Australia, Austria, Belize, Brazil, Bulgaria, Cayman Islands, China, Cuba, Ecuador, Egypt, France, Germany, Greece, Guatemala, Hong Kong, Hungary, India, Israel, Italy, Japan, Jordan, Mexico, Netherlands, New Zealand, Panama, Peru, Poland, Puerto Rico, Russia, South Africa, Spain, Switzerland, Tanzania, Thailand, Turkey, United Arab Emirates, United Kingdom (Scotland and England), Uruguay, and Vietnam.

 |School type||private, coed college|